MrKowo/Zengrub-theme/README.md

-This is a clean, professional `README.md` designed for your **ZenGrub** theme.
-It focuses on the ASUS aesthetic, the loading spinner, and provides clear instructions for users on different monitor resolutions (like your HiDPI laptop screen).

----

 # ZenGrub - ASUS Inspired GRUB Theme

 A high-quality bootloader theme for GRUB2, inspired by the ASUS Zenbook aesthetic and based on the "spinner" theme.